 Bratislava, a great place to chill during the day, takes on a new face when the sun goes down.

-Bratislava, charming and chill during the day, becomes a totally different place at night.
+After the sun goes down, Bratislava truly comes alive.
 The clubbing scene is lively.
 Pick your poison and your choice of venue and off you go!
 Find an intimate spot where you can sip a dry martini whilst having a great conversation for hours, or choose a more vivid bar, where you can dance wildly into the early hours.
-Rumours have it that visitors of Vienna get often lured to cross the border to party at the Bratislava’s hotspots, which can be found in the Old Town scattered across the Michalská, Obchodná and Ventúrska streets as well as Hviezdoslavovo and Župné squares.
-The Old Town is full of clubs and music bars with live musicians or great DJs.
+Rumours have it that visitors of Vienna get often lured to cross the border to party at the Bratislava’s hotspots, which can be found in the Old Town scattered across the Michalská, Obchodná and Ventúrska streets as well as Hviezdoslavovo and SNP squares.

 If you want to enjoy Bratislava’s underground scene, visit Nu Spirit, which has been leading this scene for more than 10 years.